SophiaOquias/Expense-Tracker/README.md

 # Expense Tracker

 - You can visit the deployed app [expense-cracker.herokuapp.com](https://expense-cracker.herokuapp.com/)
-- The revised project proposal can also be found here [CCAPDEV Project Proposal](CCAPDEV%20Project%20Proposal.pdf)
+- The revised project proposal can also be found in [docs/CCAPDEV Project Proposal](docs/CCAPDEV%20Project%20Proposal.pdf)

 ## Members
 - Go, Eldrich